unoforge/agency-landing-page-Astrojs/src/content/blog/navigating-career-change.md

 ## Golden Handcuffs

-For nearly 15 years, I had built a successful career in marketing, working my way up the corporate ladder at various companies in Berlin.
-On paper, I had achieved the kind of professional success that many people strive for - a stable job, a comfortable income, and a respectable title.

-After more than 10 years working as a teacher and teacher trainer, I had built a great reputation and was cherished by team members and colleagues.
+After more than 10 years working firstly as freelance teacher and later as a teacher trainer, I had built a great reputation and was cherished by team members and colleagues.
 I really enjoyed my work, my team was amazing and I had the pleasure of working with a pool of 80+ great freelance teachers.
 On paper, I had what many people look for all their lives: a job they enjoy doing!

 But deep down, I couldn't shake the feeling that something was missing.
 On top of that our move to Australia was imminent (one year away) and I knew there wasn't much opportunity on the Sunshine Coast for language teachers.
 So I slowly started pondering about other options.
 I had hear of success stories of people who self-taught coding or did a bootcamp and landed a job in a technology company, I spoke to some of these people and other friends, who are software engineers and they all told me it was a great idea.
 Throughout this journey, I have always felt this unique sense of "everything is possible" amongst the developer community and just because you were never into programming, doesn't mean you can't!